Kayos113/MultipleDeckAPI/README.md

 *DELETE*: Will delete a specific card reference in a deck. **YOU WILL LOSE THIS CARD, CANNOT BE UNDONE*

 ### "draw/:customDeckName"
-*GET*: retrieves a random card from the specified decks
+*GET*: retrieves a random card from the specified decks.
+There is an internal array in each deck to track and make sure cards are not drawn multiple times until the user chooses to reset the decks.
+*DELETE*:

+---

-#TO BE IMPLEMENTED:
+##TO BE IMPLEMENTED:
 ### "draw/:customDeckName"
-*GET*: track the indexes drawn, to ensure that repeats are not drawn until the entire deck has been gone through.
 *DELETE*: reset the index tracks, essentially restarting your game, and shuffling all used cards back into the decks.